Lebanon:Operations of the Islamic Resistance on Monday, Febr...

 Allah Almighty is Truthful

+- and in response to “Israeli” attacks on villages and civilian homes, the Islamic Resistance fighters targeted at 3:25 pm a building in “Yir’on” settlement in which enemy soldiers were gathering with appropriate weapons, scoring direct hits.

+- and in response to “Israeli” attacks on villages and civilian homes, the Islamic Resistance fighters targeted at 5:05 pm a building in “Avivim” settlement in which enemy soldiers were gathering with appropriate weapons, scoring direct hits.

-- at 1:45 pm "Ruwaisat Al-Alam" site in the Kfar Shuba Hills and the Occupied Lebanese Shebaa Farms with missiles, scoring direct hits.
+- at 05:55 Zebdine site in the occupied Lebanese Shebaa Farms with missiles, scoring a direct hit.

-- at 3:35 pm for the second time "Al-Summaqa" site Kfar Shuba Hills and the occupied Lebanese Shebaa Farms with missiles, scoring direct hits.
+- at 06:15 pm, a gathering of “Israeli” enemy soldiers in the vicinity of “Birket Risha” site with Burkan missiles, scoring direct hits.

-- at 5:00 pm the "Yiftah" Barracks with rockets, scoring a direct hit.

 {And victory comes only from Allah – the Almighty, All-Wise.}